Badge of Honor: Matthew Payne

 Matthew Payne, also known by the nicknames "Matt" or "Matty," is the central figure of the Badge of Honor series.
-He is the son of Officer John X. Moffit, who was killed in the line of duty.
+He is the son of Officer John X. Moffitt, who was killed in the line of duty.
 His mother, Patricia Moffitt, took a job as a legal secretary to make a living, and met Brewster C. Payne, a prominent Philadelphia attorney and widower.
 They fell in love and remarried.
 Brewster Payne legally adopted Matt.

 Matt went to private school, where he was an average student with some clashes with the police and then to the University of Pennsylvania, where he attended Marine Corps ROTC.
 A minor medical condition prevented Matt from obtaining a commission in the Corps.
 About the same time, Matt's uncle, "Dutch" Moffitt, was killed.
 Matt decided to join the Philadelphia Police Department.

 Immediately after graduating from the Philadelphia Police Academy, Payne was assigned to Special Operations as Peter Wohl's assistant.
 This was done to keep him out of trouble; higher-ups in the department figured that Payne would come to his senses and leave the Department in time.
-Instead, Payne became a hero when he shot and killed a serial killer/rapist, who Payne found by accident, and who was attempting to run him over.
+Instead, Payne became a hero when he shot and killed a serial killer/rapist, whom Payne found by accident, and who was attempting to run him over.
 His shooting saved a woman who had been inside the van.

-After receiving a high score on the Detective exam, Payne was then assigned to the East Division's detective office and worked routine operations such as retrieving stolen cars.
+After receiving a high score on the detective exam, Payne was then assigned to the East Division's detective squad and worked routine operations such as retrieving stolen cars.
 He was reassigned to the Special Investigations section of Special Operations by order of Mayor Carlucci.
 In The Witness, Payne ended up shooting and being shot by one of a gang of armed robbers.
 Again, not intentionally: Wohl had sent him to escort Mickey O'Hara and to keep O'Hara safe and out of the line of any fire).